 Learn how to delete accounts from your chart of accounts.

-Keep your chart of accounts simple and organized.
+Keep your chart of accounts simple and organised.
 If you don't plan to use an account anymore, you can make it inactive.
 This essentially deletes it.
 QuickBooks hides inactive accounts from lists and menus, but keeps past transactions on your reports.

 There's a big difference between disconnecting an account from online banking and deleting one from your chart of accounts.
 Here are a few tips to keep in mind.